muskoin/muskoin.github.io/index.md

 # Contributing

 We built this project for fun and love of sweet memes.
 We welcome proposed improvements to the source code.
-If you'd like to contribute, you can open a PR to our Github repository.
+If you'd like to contribute, you can open a PR to our <a href="https://github.com/muskoin/muskoin">Github repository</a>.